Vauxhall Frontera Review & Prices

 Getting comfortable behind the wheel of the Frontera is easy thanks to the range of adjustment in the seats and the steering wheel.
 There’s masses of headroom and legroom up front, so even the tallest of drivers will find an ideal driving position.

-The cupholders have a pretty strange quirk as well.
+The cupholders have a pretty strange quirk.
 They’re open at the sides with a big elastic strap to stop things falling out, and you can use this to put an iPad or other large items in here.
 Realistically though you’re not going to do this, and the cupholders themselves are enormous.
 This is great for a big cup of coffee, but smaller bottles and cans will rattle around and fall over under acceleration or cornering.

 Space in the back seats